Skip to Content

 |

 A conviction for a felony DUI carries with it serious consequences independent of the actual court penalties.
 A felony conviction will end many job opportunities.
 However, a felony conviction does not need to remain a felony conviction forever.
-Upon successful completion of court mandated penalties, a motion to reduce the felony to a misdemeanor may be made.
+Upon successful completion of court-mandated penalties, a motion to reduce the felony to a misdemeanor may be made.

 Penal Code 17b allows a judge discretion to reduce a felony conviction to a misdemeanor conviction.
 The Judge will take into account the facts and circumstances of the original allegations, including the seriousness of any injuries caused to a victim.
-The Judge will also take into account the defendants character, history and demeanor, including any remorse shown.
-Most importantly, the defendant must have completed all court ordered penalties and must have no new arrests.
+The Judge will also take into account the defendant's character, history, and demeanor, including any remorse shown.
+Most importantly, the defendant must have completed all court-ordered penalties and must have no new arrests.

 If a motion to reduce a felony DUI conviction to a misdemeanor is granted, the Judge then has discretion to consider a Petition to Expunge the misdemeanor conviction.
 Upon successful completion of probation, the court can allow the defendant to withdraw his or her plea of guilty, enter a not guilty plea and have the case dismissed pursuant to Penal Code 1203.4.
-Only a misdemeanor conviction may be expunged in this way, so it is necessary for a motion to reduce to a misdemeanor be granted first.
+Only a misdemeanor conviction may be expunged in this way, so it is necessary for a motion to reduce to a misdemeanor to be granted first.

 Following a motion to reduce and a motion to dismiss, any defendant may then represent that he or she no longer has a conviction either for a felony or a misdemeanor, thereby re-opening doors to career opportunities again.